olivermihocs/fastapi_docker/README.md

-# A Dockerized FastAPI application
+# A template for creating dockerized FastAPI applications